COVID-19 Vaccines Print Page

 - Health Canada has stated that the vaccine may be offered to populations who were either excluded or included in small numbers in clinical trials, including those with autoimmune disorders, where a risk assessment deems that the benefits outweigh the risks.
 A small number of patients with autoimmune disorders were included in the Pfizer-BioNTech trial, however no data are currently available specific to this population.

-- The CDC in the US has recommended that persons with autoimmune conditions who do not have contraindications to vaccination may receive an mRNA COVID-19 vaccine.
+- The CDC in the US has recommended that persons with autoimmune conditions who do not have contraindications to vaccination may receive a COVID-19 vaccine.

 - Importantly, there is no data suggesting that vaccines are not safe for those with rheumatic disease or on immunomodulating therapies.